vinaymehta/lim_url_parser/README.md

 This Application brings convention over configuration to JSON generation.

-It basically parse any url provided to its api and fetch the page content for tags 'h1', 'h2', 'h3' and links
+It basically parses any url provided in api and fetch the page content for tags 'h1', 'h2', 'h3' and links and store them.
+It also shows all stored urls and their respective contents.

 It is generally safe and recommended to use the master branch.